-Better Forest Challenge
+Better Forest Challenge - Blue Hills

 Why am I recording observations?

 The Blue Hills is home to an incredible number of species.
-As a member of this project, you will take photos of the plants and animals in the Blue Hills… you can even record bird songs.
+As a member of this project, you will take photos of the plants and animals in the Blue Hills.
+You can even record bird songs!
 As many people make observations of the different species, we’ll better understand:

 What observations should I record?